nicodinh/add-subdomain-soap/README.md

 # add-subdomain-soap
-setup subdomain on apache2 and ovh with soap
+setup subdomain on apache2 and ovh with soap from php with root perm